Relative Bias Under Imperfect Identification in Observational Causal Inference: Comparing the sensitivity of identification approaches

 The four entries in \(\Sigma_{u,yzw_zw_y}\) are not unconstrained---they must be such that \(\Sigma\) is positive semidefinite.
 Without loss of generality, we can set \(\Sigma_{uu}=1\), since the scale of the confounder does not affect any observables.
-We then parametrize \(\Sigma_{u,yzw_zw_y}\) by a set of partial correlations of \(U\) and each observable variable: Notice that the latter two partial correlations are exactly the SOO sensitivity parameters.
+We then parametrize \(\Sigma_{u,yzw_zw_y}\) by a set of partial correlations of \(U\) and each observable variable: Notice that the latter two partial correlations are exactly the SOO sensitivity parameters, and the second, \(\hliv{R_{U\sim W_Z\mid W_Y}}\), measures the violation of Assumption~\ref{asm-iv-exog}.
+The first parameter, \(R_{U\sim W_Y}\), measures the strength of the outcome proxy, but does not directly measure the violation of any identifying assumption.

 Critically, this choice of partial correlations admits a bijective mapping to the Cholesky decomposition of \(\Sigma\) and thus to \(\Sigma\) itself \citep{lewandowski2009generating}.
 As a result, unlike the entries in \(\Sigma_{u,yzw_zw_y}\), these parameters are variation independent: any values of \(\rho\in[-1, 1]^4\) corresponds to a valid covariance matrix \(\Sigma(\rho)\).

 The mapping \(\rho\mapsto\Sigma\) fixes the true effect \(\tau\).
 It also determines the value of the various partial correlations that measure how much each identifying assumption is violated.
 In other words, we can re-express each of the partial correlation values that correspond to the different violations in identifying assumptions as functions of \(\rho\).
-For example, the violation of the exclusion restriction corresponds to the value of \(\hliv{R_{Y\sim W_Z\mid Z,W_Y,U}}\), and can be written as Thus even though the exclusion restriction violation \(R_{Y\sim W_Z\mid Z,W_Y,U}\) does not appear anywhere in \(\rho\), unlike the SOO sensitivity parameters, it is still related nonlinearly to the SOO parameters and the other entries in \(\rho\), due to the common parametrization.
+For example, the violation of the exclusion restriction corresponds to the value of \(\hliv{R_{Y\sim W_Z\mid Z,W_Y,U}}\), and can be written as Thus, even though the exclusion restriction violation \(\hliv{R_{Y\sim W_Z\mid Z,W_Y,U}}\) does not appear anywhere in \(\rho\), unlike the SOO sensitivity parameters, it is still related nonlinearly to the SOO parameters and the other entries in \(\rho\), due to the common parametrization.